gaggle/gaggle/source/index.md

 <greeting>Hello,</greeting>

-Sustainable software is important,
-I write code with an eye on code quality and testability  to ensure its maintainable.
+Software quality is important, that's why I write code with an eye on testability and sustainability  to ensure my solutions are maintainable.
 My specialities are internal tools development  and workflow optimisations, but I also love  APIs, front-end, UX, video games, and good discussions.